-- apply knowledge of mathematics and science in information security. - design and conduct information security experiments, as well as to analyze and interpret data. - design an information security system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability. - function effectively individually and on multidisciplinary teams. - identify, formulate and solve information security problems. - discuss professional, ethical, legal, security and social issues and responsibilities. - communicate effectively in writing and orally with a range of audiences. - describe and analyze the impact of information security solutions in a global, economic, environmental, and societal context. - recognize the need for, and an ability to engage in life-long learning. - discuss contemporary issues related to information security. - use techniques, skills, and modern tools necessary for information security practices. - apply solutions based on the information security life cycle of an organization, including policy, planning, acquisition, development and evolution of secure infrastructures.
+- apply knowledge of mathematics and science in information security. - design and conduct information security experiments, as well as to analyze and interpret data. - design an information security system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability. - function effectively individually and on multidisciplinary teams. - identify, formulate and solve information security problems. - discuss professional, ethical, legal, security and social issues and responsibilities. - communicate effectively in writing and orally with a range of audiences. - describe and analyze the impact of information security solutions in a global, economic, environmental, and societal context.

-Degree Requirements Required Credit Hours : minimum 130 hours General Education (Req CH: 42)
+- recognize the need for, and an ability to engage in life-long learning. - discuss contemporary issues related to information security. - use techniques, skills, and modern tools necessary for information security practices. - apply solutions based on the information security life cycle of an organization, including policy, planning, acquisition, development and evolution of secure infrastructures.

-Cluster 1: Values to Live By - Islam (3.00 hours) Credit Hours ISLM1103 Islamic Culture 3.00
+Required Credit Hours : minimum 130 hours General Education (Req CH: 42)

-Cluster 1: Values to Live By - Ethics (3.00 hours) Credit Hours l ITBP370 Professional Responsibility in Information Technology 3.00
+Cluster 1: Values to Live By - Islam (3.00 hours) Credit Hours ISLM100 Islamic Culture 3.00 Cluster 1: Values to Live By - Ethics (3.00 hours) Credit Hours ITBP370 Professional Responsibility in Information Technology 3.00

-Cluster 2: Skills for Life - English Communication Skills (6.00 hours) Credit Hours ESPU1081 English for Information Technology I 3.00 ESPU1082 English for Information Technology II 3.00
+Cluster 2 hours) : Skills for Life - English Communication Skills (3.00 Credit Hours ESPU1081 Introduction to Academic English for Information Technology I 3.00